ASO for Indie developers. Part 1.

 It’s immediately apparent from the name that we will work with tips.
 Remember the search mechanism on the app store: we enter words, and the store immediately offers us everything that we have previously searched for on this issue, just like Google.
 But since they were looking for it, these are relevant and suitable keywords.
 Analytics makes it possible to work with all store tips in one click.
 Let's see what we can gather from the zombie keyword suggestions:

-By going through queries, we will significantly supplement our semantics with hints.
+By reviewing queries, we will significantly enhance our semantics with hints.
 These, by the way, are arranged in alphabetical order and even include numbers.
 What else are good tips?
-Users will not manually enter long search queries but happily click them in the tips.
+Users will not manually enter long search queries, but happily click them in the tips.
 So, we confidently add everything that fits into our keyword pool.

 Keyword Select

 We continue to search and expand our semantic core.
 The Keyword Select tool will show us queries similar to those we entered for analysis.
-These may be the most popular queries among users, and we will find similar ones, allowing us to cover more search queries in our optimization.
+These may be the most popular queries among users, and we will identify similar ones, enabling us to cover a broader range of search queries in our optimization.
 If we have any doubts, we always check the search results for the presence of competitors.

 Please note that we will not brush off shooter requests, not with zombies, but with aliens.
-Users looking for a shooter will have a choice - but who will be in the lead role may not be so important.
-Plus, this way, we understand the popularity of the shooter query in our semantic core.
+Users looking for a shooter will have a choice, but who will be in the lead role may not be so important.
+Additionally, this approach allows us to understand the popularity of the shooter query within our semantic core.
 This will be useful to us in the future.

 Keyword Finder